Journal Menu► ▼ Journal Menu

 An example of Ethical Statements:

 Torenia fournieri plants were used in this study.
 White-flowered Crown White (CrW) and violet-flowered Crown Violet (CrV) cultivars selected from ‘Crown Mix’ (XXX Company, City, Country) were kindly provided by Dr. XXX (XXX Institute, City, Country).

-Authors wishing to publish their papers in Antibiotics are asked to abide to the following rules:
+Authors wishing to publish their papers in Antibiotics must abide to the following: